Legorobotdude/PrivateCode/README.md

    > How to use the API described in [https://api.example.com/docs]
    ```

-6. Edit files by prefixing your query with `edit:`:
+6. Edit files by prefixing your query with `edit:` or `edit `:
    ```
    > edit: [example.py] to add error handling to the parse_json function
+   > edit [example.py] to add error handling to the parse_json function
    ```
    You'll see a diff of proposed changes and be asked to confirm before saving.

-7. Run commands by prefixing your query with `run:`:
+7. Run commands by prefixing your query with `run:` or `run `:
    ```
    > run: the tests for this project
+   > run the tests for this project
    ```
    The LLM will suggest a command based on your description, or you can specify:
    ```
    > run: 'python example.py'
+   > run 'python example.py'
    ```
    All commands require confirmation before execution for safety.